 - Awarded Readers’ Favorite Five Star Seal, 2016 (Song of the Mountain)

 - Reader-nominated for a 2016 Cybils Award (Blood Moon)

 - Awarded Readers’ Favorite Five Star Seal, 2016 (The Quill Pen)

 - Awarded Readers’ Favorite Five Star Seal, 2016 (The Candle Star)

 - Finalist for the 2015 Wishing Shelf Independent Book Award (Taylor Davis and the Flame of Findul)

-- Nominated for a 2013 Cybils Award (Song of the Mountain)
+- Reader-nominated for a 2013 Cybils Award (Song of the Mountain)

 - Semi-finalist in the Kindle Book Review 2013 Book Awards (Song of the Mountain)

-- Nominated for the 2012 Great Michigan Read (Divided Decade Collection)
+- Librarian-nominated for the 2012 Great Michigan Read (Divided Decade Collection)

-- Nominated for the 2012 Maine Student Book Award (The Color of Freedom)
+- Teacher-nominated for the 2012 Maine Student Book Award (The Color of Freedom)